rahdirs/learning/README.md

 #### Level 1
  - Design the web page similar to below UI prototype.
  - Show the collection of small cars on the bottom of the page.
- - if you click a small car, it needs to display in large display mode and need to replace the existing large car.
+ - If you click a small car, it needs to show a large display mode and need to replace the existing car.

 #### Level 2
  - Create the JSON object for the collection of cars and details.
- - Loop it JSON and show the car and details.
+ - Loop the JSON and show the car image and details.
  - If you click a small car, it needs to change the large image and details as well.